Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

-@anyruncalculator and @anyrunwebsearch show two plugins for anyrun, a calculator plugin and a websearch plugin.
+@anyruncalculator and @anyrunwebsearch show two plugins for anyrun, a calculator plugin and a web search plugin.

 #align(
   center, [#figure(